lucasomigli/macro-analyst/readme.md

 ├── start.sh ──────────────> [script for launching on eventual deployment]
 └── wsgi.py ───────────────> [run.py in another life. wsgi by convention]
 ```
-## ❗️❗️ **@Luca** Changelog and Reasoning
+## ❗️❗️ **@Luca** Changelog & Rationale

-Core application logic can be found in directory `/application`.
+Core Flask application logic can be found in `__init__.py` under directory `/macroanalyst`.
 Within that directory is a sub-directory called `/dash_app`, which is a separate module containing logic for the Dash application.
-This structure seems most logical given that the Dash application is contained within Flask.

-## Routes.py

-Because the entry point to the application now comes through Flask, `routes.py` has the flexibility to serve up anything we want.

 As you can tell, I did quite a bit of refactoring.
-Because Dash extends Flask, every time you make a Dash app (which we want--particularly for SPA functionality) you're creating a new Flask app.
-Plotly is a for-profit company so they restrict the `app` namespace through Dash.
-This has the effect of creating a sandbox inside of which you are restricted unless you've paid for their enterprise version.
-I hope you can see why this might be an issue.
-If we wanted to implement:
-- Authentication
-- Mail functionality
-- Custom static assets
+I kept reading online that people had been struggling with extending Dash in order to make larger, more complex applications.
+My understanding is that Dash reserves the `app` namespace, creating inside of it a sandbox that crowds out any functionality unrelated to a their framework.
+This is a problem if we wish extend the application using authentication, mail services or any number of Flask addons.

-Essentially, what I've done, after relying heavily on the [following article](https://hackersandslackers.com/plotly-dash-with-flask/), is instantiate Dash inside of the existing Flask server instance and only calling on it when the route is requested (which is '0.0.0.0/dashboard' in this instance but can be changed arbitrarily.
-See `dash_app/dashboard.py`, line 34).
-This gives Dash control to all sub-domains under dashboard and allows Flask to control everything else through otherwise standard means.
+Currently, Dash is instantiated inside of the existing Flask server and only launches when its route ('127.0.0.1/analyze') is requested, thereby launching a SPA whose routes can be changed arbitrarily.
+See `dash_app/dashboard.py`, line 60.
+This gives Dash control of all sub-domains under `analyze`.
 In this way, if we ever want to extend the application in ways that Plotly/Dash prohibits outside of their enterprise version, we can do so without restriction.
-For instance, incorporating user models and login/logout functionality.

 ## About